-- 1:2 Eggs to Chicken Stock Ratio: the steamed eggs have super smooth texture that melt in your mouth (even smoother than Silken Tofu or Tofu Pudding/Douhua 豆腐花).
+- 1:2 Eggs to Chicken Stock Ratio in Volume (~2 eggs to 1 cup homemade unsalted chicken stock): the steamed eggs have super smooth texture that melt in your mouth (even smoother than Silken Tofu or Tofu Pudding/Douhua 豆腐花).
 The dish has light egg fragrance and taste.

-- 1:1 Eggs to Chicken Stock Ratio: the steamed eggs have slightly stronger egg taste and the texture is a bit more firm.
+- 1:1 Eggs to Chicken Stock Ratio in Volume (~4 eggs to 1 cup homemade unsalted chicken stock): the steamed eggs have slightly stronger egg taste and the texture is a bit more firm.
 Though the texture is not as silky smooth, the steamed eggs were still very smooth.
 It didn’t melt in our mouths like the 1:2 ratio though.

 We both prefer the 1:2 Eggs to Chicken Stock Ratio more as the melt-in-your-mouth smooth steamed eggs are really addictive to eat!
 So, use between 1:1 to 1:2 Eggs to Chicken Stock Ratio depending on your preference.
 Just make sure the total volume is at least 370 ml.

 *Did you notice there are a few slight cracks in the steamed eggs in the photo?
 These “cracks” were caused by the pressure from me gently pouring the sauce!
 YES!!
 The steamed eggs were THAT crazy soft!!!

 UPDATE: One of our readers’ pressure cookers doesn’t have the Low Pressure Setting, so we’ve decided to go back to the kitchen and try cooking it at High Pressure.